NeoGeographyToolkit/StereoPipeline/docs/examples.rst

          st_run/out --bundle-adjust-prefix ba_run/out

-You can also map project the SPOT5 images before they are passed to the ``stereo`` tool.
-In order to do so, you must first use the ``add_spot_rpc`` tool to generate an RPC model approximation of the SPOT5 sensor model, then use the ``spot5maprpc`` session type when running stereo on the map projected images.
+You can also map project the SPOT5 images before they are passed to the ``parallel_stereo`` tool.
+In order to do so, you must first use the ``add_spot_rpc`` tool to generate an RPC model approximation of the SPOT5 sensor model, then use the ``spot5maprpc`` session type when running parallel_stereo on the map projected images.

 ::